davidruda/Traffic-Signal-Optimization/specification.md

     // Calculate and return the score.
     float score();

-    // Read and initialize the plan of the simulation from file. void read_plan(std::string filename);
+    // Read and initialize the schedule of the simulation from file. void read_schedule(std::string filename);

-    // Initialize the plan of the simulation.
+    // Initialize the schedule of the simulation.
-    // For every intersection and every incoming street, set green for 1 second. void create_plan_default();
+    // For every intersection and every incoming street, set green for 1 second. void create_schedule_default();

-    // Initialize the plan of the simulation.
+    // Initialize the schedule of the simulation.
     // Set green for 1 second for every used incoming street.
     // Exclude streets that aren't used.
-    void create_plan_used();
+    void create_schedule_used();

     // Create the output file.
     void create_output(std::string filename);